-Course title Project Management Course code Full Time Program: m81229f Part Time Program: m81229p Type of course Elective Year of study Full Time Program: 1 st Part Time Program: 2 nd Semester/trimester Full Time Program: 2 nd Part Time Program: 3 rd Number of credits allocated 2.5ECTS Name of lecturer George Diakonikolaou, Ph.D.
+Course title Project Management Course code Full Time Program: m81229f Part Time Program: m81229p Type of course Elective Year of study Full Time Program: 1st l can or coary Part Time Program: 2 nd Semester/trimester Full Time Program: 2 nd Part Time Program: 3 rd Number of credits allocated 2.5ECTS Name of lecturer George Diakonikolaou, Ph.D.
 PMP, Visiting Faculty Objective of the course (preferably Successful students will be able to: expressed in terms of learning 1.
-Understand the difference between project and non-project outcomes and competences) (functional/operational) work 2.
-Understand the nature of the project management work.
+Understand the difference between project and non-project outcomes and competences) (functional/operational) work outcomes and competences, Understand the nature of the project management work.
 3. Understand stakeholder requirements and expectations as key elements of the project success.
 4. Evaluate different methods of leadership styles for deploying authority and power to successfully reach the project goals.
 5. Integrate different planning and control methods to manage projects in a multi-project environment.
 6. Understand the value of communication and be able to use a number of approaches to plan communications and effectively engage the project Stakeholders 7.
 Understand the nature of project risk and the issues that influence effective risk management (threats and opportunities).
 8. Understand the importance of teamwork and be able to integrate a number of tools and techniques to actively involve and motivate the project team to achieve the project objectives 9.
 Know about the importance of budgeting and cash flow for the project 10.
 Understand the importance of procurement work to the project success Prerequisites No prerequisites.
 Course contents The course content is aligned with the Project Management Institute's Standards for Project Management as well as the ISO 21500 "Guidance on Project Management".
-It follows the latest developments in the sector and covers the following areas
+It follows the latest developments in the sector and covers the following areas Interpersonal Skills for Project Managers.
+These include communication, conflict management, team development, motivation, influence and stakeholder management 2.
+Process skills for Project Managers.
+These follow the Project